This degree has three stages, each comprising 120 credits.

 There are no formal entry requirements for this qualification.

 Before starting Stage 2 of this degree it would be useful to have some knowledge of music theory equivalent to ABRSM Grade 3 level, as the modules begin at a basic level and quickly progress to more advanced musical concepts and techniques.
 If you have not yet learned music theory or notation, we recommend studying the OU’s free online course, Introduction to music theory.
-When studying the Stage 3 module The practice of music making (a module offered by our partner institution Trinity Laban Conservatoire of Music and Dance) you are expected to be actively involved in some form of practical collaborative music making for the duration of that module.
+When studying the Stage 3 module Creative music making (offered by our partner institution Trinity Laban Conservatoire of Music and Dance) you are expected to be actively involved in some form of practical collaborative music making for the duration of that module.
 You will also be required to attend a residential learning week at Trinity Laban in Greenwich, London.
 Students at any level of practical musical skill are welcome to take the module.

 How much time do I need?

 Most of our students study part time, completing 60 credits a year

 This will usually mean studying for 16–18 hours a week

 If you wish to study full time, it will take you a minimum of:

 – 3 years if you fund either of the Stage 3 modules by any means other than a Student Loan

 – 4 years if you fully fund this qualification with a Student Loan.

 This is because the Student Loans provider will not provide a loan for two Higher Education Institutions in the same Academic Year, as required within Stage 3 of this qualification.